Housing & Dining

 In addition to room options, there are also a variety of housing themes and options for those who are interested.
 Based on academic pursuits, hobbies, individual backgrounds, and lifestyle preferences, these living/learning options complement a student’s experience in residence.
 Unless otherwise noted, themes and options are in mixed-gender areas.

-Residence Hall and Apartment.
-This housing option allows those who identify as lesbian, gay, bisexual, transgender, queer, questioning, intersex and other identities within the LGBTQIA+ community as well as allies to live together in an open and supportive environment.
-(Only available in mixed-gender areas.)
+Residence Hall.
+This housing option allows those who identify as lesbian, gay, bisexual, transgender, queer, questioning, intersex and other identities within the LGBTQIA+ community, as well as allies, to live together in an open and supportive environment (only available in mixed-gender areas).

 Residence Hall and Apartment.
 Students of any gender live on the same floor or apartment and share a commitment to cooperative living through respect and consideration for one another.
 Bedrooms are single-gender while bathrooms may be designated as mixed-gender with private toilet and shower stalls.